California city calls for permanent cease-fire in Israel-Hamas war, urgent humanitarian aid to Gaza

 “The number of children who have been killed just since Oct.
 7 surpassed the number of children who have been killed in global conflicts over the past four years,” council President Nikki Fortunato Bas said.

-“I was absolutely mortified by seeing dead babies” on social media,” and a ceasfire would be crucial for stopping the killing, councilmember Kevin Jenkins said.
+“I was absolutely mortified by seeing dead babies” on social media,” and a ceasefire would be crucial for stopping the killing, councilmember Kevin Jenkins said.

 Harsher language was used by most of the dozens of speakers, including Jewish anti-Zionist activists, who argued for passage of the measure.
 They accused Israel of colonization of Palestine and of apartheid and ethnic cleansing of Palestinians.